 Westside also offers three therapeutic treatment programs to give children with autism an extra resource and support to reach their maximum potential.
 These programs are in addition to each learner’s regularly-scheduled ABA therapy.

 IGNITE is a preschool-like ABA program for children with autism typically aged 2-6.
 It is a program to develop fundamental skills to be successful in a school environment.

 RISE is a kindergarten-like ABA program for children with autism typically aged 5-8.
 It is used to prepare children for the skills required to be successful in emotional, social and educational situations.

 FOCUS is for advanced children typically aged 9+ that attend school during the day but need a little extra support.
 This program is for learners with autism that are looking to strengthen age-appropriate needs and social skills in order to develop better community awareness.

 Everything you need to know about ABA Therapy

-There are many reasons from low staff turnover to having over 800+ pediatricians referring to us for services.
+There are many reasons parents throughout the Chicago suburbs trust and recommend Westside for ABA therapy.
+From low staff turnover to having over 800+ pediatricians referring to us for services, Westside Children’s Therapy is the best choice for autistic children.
 Above all is our parents’ feedback.